KannegantiSravikaChowdary/Internship_Assignment/README.md

 ## About

 This project was developed as part of a task assigned during the *internship evaluation process by Karkhana.io*.
-It involves modeling a Möbius strip using parametric equations, computing surface area and edge length numerically, and visualizing the structure in 3D using Python, NumPy, and Matplotlib.
+It involves modeling a Mobius strip using parametric equations, computing surface area and edge length numerically, and visualizing the structure in 3D using Python, NumPy, and Matplotlib.